Garcon2Jeu/ModuLO-VE-Framework/ModuLOVE/modules/app/readme.md

 # App Bundle

-Here you'll find useful module to quickly set up your project, let's get into it!
+Here you'll find useful modules to quickly set up your project, let's get into it!

-I suggest creating a standalone file called App (or whatever) and plugging these two modules to group all things "technical in the same place. you'll find a template below.
+I suggest creating a standalone file called App (or whatever) and plugging these two modules to group all things "technical in the same place.
+You'll find a template below.

 ## AppManagerModule